moritzfl/docker-fiduswriter/README.md

 # docker-fiduswriter

+> This is still in development and might or might not work!!
+No guarantee on anything ;)

 [FidusWriter](https://www.fiduswriter.org/how-it-works/) is a collaborative online writing tool.
 This is a docker image following the official installation manual as closely as possible.

 To run use: